IgniteUI/igniteui-docfx/en/components/material_icons_extended.md

 <igx-icon fontSet="imx-icons" name="github"></igx-icon>
 ```

-For more info and other types of usages, goo to our * [GitHub repo](https://github.com/IgniteUI/material-icons-extended).
+For more information and other types of usage, go to our [GitHub Repository](https://github.com/IgniteUI/material-icons-extended).

 ### Additional Resources
 <div class="divider--half"></div>